yegappan/lsp/README.md

 		\        args: ['--stdio'],
 		\        syncInit: v:true,
 		\        initializationOptions: {
-		\          licenceKey: 'xxxxxxxxxxxxxxx'
+		\          licenceKey: 'absolute path to file with key or key itself'
 		\        }
 		\      }
 		\   ]
    call LspAddServer(lspServers)
 ```

-The above lines add the LSP servers for C, C++, Javascript, Typescript, Shell script, Vim script, Go, Rust, Python and Fortran file types.
+The above lines add the LSP servers for C, C++, Javascript, Typescript, Shell script, Vim script, Go, Rust, Python, Fortran and PHP file types.
 In addition to the above listed file types, this plugin also supports other file types.

 To add a LSP server, the following information is needed: